-In casual American English, "Thorough thought is the path to the truth" sounds like "THUR-oh THAHT ihz dhuh PATH tuh dhuh TROOTH".
-Several things happen here, and the headline one is the TR Sounds Like CHR: the TR sounds more like CH than two crisp consonants.
+Americans pronounce "Thorough thought is the path to the truth" as "THUR-oh THAHT ihz dhuh PATH tuh dhuh TROOTH" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the TR Sounds Like CHR — the TR sounds more like CH than two crisp consonants.
+It lands on truth, the kind of sound shift that makes everyday speech feel effortless.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.